About

 Nike is also part of the recovery team at Northshore Recovery High School in Beverly, where she directs the grant-funded Recovery in Action program, known as RIA.
 She is incredibly proud of the RHS students and their progress, always reminding them they are never alone.

-Steve Perry Recovery Coach
+Steve Perry — Recovery Coach Email Steve

 Steve is a man in recovery who has transformed his defeats into a powerful testimony that recovery is possible if you just take the first step.
 He is an invaluable asset to ECO—particularly in its partnership with the Salem Police Department, sharing his life experience to help others struggling with addiction.